mi4uu/vscode-kittycoder/README.md

 # 💡 Tips and Tricks

-Understanding these concepts will help you get the most out of Privy.
+Understanding these concepts will help you get the most out of KittyTheCoder.

 - **Be specific**.
   When you ask for, e.g., code changes, include concrete names and describe the desired outcome.
 Avoid vague references.